Szekler Sabbatarians: History

 On July 7, the trials started in Dés.
 All property of the convicted was confiscated, and they were sentenced to prison and, by the decree of Prince George I Rákóczi, to hard labor as well.
 A Sabbatarian goldsmith from Kolozsvár, János Torockai, was condemned to be stoned to death.
 On July 14, Simon Péchi was sentenced to prison and died next year.

-The believers had to practice their Jewish religion in secret for the next 230 years, while pretending to be Catholic or Unitarian, so their numbers were in the hundreds only when their conversion to Judaism was allowed from 1868 to 1874.
+The believers had to practice their religion in secret for the next 230 years, while pretending to be Catholic or Unitarian, so their numbers were in the hundreds only when their conversion to Judaism was allowed from 1868 to 1874.

 At the insistence of Dr. Beck, the Bucharest rabbi, József Bánóczi and Prof. Wilhelm Bacher took the necessary steps to save from ruin the last Sabbatarian congregation in Bözödújfalu (Bezidu Nou in Romanian) and set up schools.
-In a few generations, most Sabbatarians were absorbed into the Jewish community.
-In the 1910 census, 120 people out of the 679 inhabitants of Bözödújfalu confessed to be Jewish.
+In a few generations, most Sabbatarians had converted to Judaism.
+In the 1910 census, 120 people out of the 679 inhabitants of Bözödújfalu were Jewish.